finos/common-domain-model/docs/eligible-collateral-representation.md

 -   `scale` Specifies the credit rating scale, with a typical distinction between short term, long term.
-The data 'string' allows the free format field to be populated with a scale indicator such as 'long term', 'short term\'.
+The data 'string' allows the free format field to be populated with a scale indicator such as 'long term', 'short term'.
 -   `debt` Specifies the credit rating debt type is for any credit notation associated debt related credit attributes if needed.
 This gives the additional flexibility option to identify amongst the credit criteria debt characteristics such as (high yield, deposits, investments grade) The data type extends to offer two options
-    -   `debtType` This attribute is free format \'string\' and used when only one debt type is specified
+    -   `debtType` This attribute is free format 'string' and used when only one debt type is specified
     -   `debtTypes` This allows you to specify for than one multiple debt type characteristics and has a qualifying conditions to